-\$ 2,995,050 (627,479) \$ 2,387,571 \$ 13,200 ω \$ (2,040,886) \$ 6,517 \$ 42,680 Cost of capital assets Bond issuance costs are expended in governmental funds when paid and are capitalized and amortized over the life of the corresponding bonds for purposes of the statement of net assets.
-Long-term liabilities applicable to the City's governmental activities are not due and payable in the current period and accordingly are not reported as fund liabilities.
-All liabilities, both current and long-term, are reported in the statement of net assets.
+\$ 2,995,050 (627,479) \$ 2,387,571 \$ 13,200 (121,315) (213,654) (83,537) (1,622,283) \$ (2,040,886) \$ 6,517 \$ 42,680 Cost of capital assets Bond issuance costs are expended in governmental funds when paid and are capitalized and amortized over the life of the corresponding bonds for purposes of the statement of net assets.
+Long-term itabilities applicable to the City's governmental activities are not due and payable in the current profice and accordingly are not reported as fund itabilities.
+Alt itabilities, but current and long-term, are reported in the statement of net assets.
 Accrued vacation and sick leave pay.
-Accrued workers' compensation Estimated claims payable Bonds, loans, captall leases, and other payables.
+Accrued workers' compensation Estimated claims payable Bonds, loans, captall eases, and other payables.
 Deferred credits and other liabilities Interest on long-term debt is not accrued in governmental funds, but rather is recognized as an expenditure when paid.
-Because the focus of governmental funds is on short-term financing, some assets will not be available to pay for current period expenditures.
+Because the locus of governmental funds is on short-term financing, some assets will not be available to pay for current period expenditures.
 Those assets (for example, receivables) are offset by deferred revenues in the governmental funds and thus are not included in fund balance.
 Deferred lax, grant and subvention revenue

-Internal service funds are used by management to charge the costs of certain activities, such as capital lease financing, equipment maintenance, printing and mailing services, and delebilities of certain infernal service funds are included in governmental activities in the statement of net assets.
+Internal service funds are used by management to charge the costs of certain activities, such as capital lease financing, equipment maintenance, printing and mailing services, and delebulance that one to be included funds.
+The assets and liabilities of certain infernal service funds are included in governmental activities in the statement of net assets.
 8